|Exhibit ES.3. Estimated Impacts on Reading Comprehension, Instruction, and Percentage of Students Engaged with Print: 2005, 2006, and 2007 (pooled)

 |Percentage of Students Engaged with Print|

 The complete Reading First Impact Study (RFIS) sample includes 248 schools from 18 sites (17 school districts and 1 state) located in 13 states.
 125 schools are Reading First schools and 123 are non-Reading First schools.
-For grade 2, one non-RF school could not be included in the analysis because test score data were not available.
+For grade 2 in 2006, one non-RF school could not be included in the analysis because test score data were not available.
+For grade 3 in 2007, one RF school could not be included in the analysis because test score data were not available.

 Values in the "Actual Mean with Reading First" column are actual, unadjusted values for Reading First schools; values in the "Estimated Mean without Reading First" column represent the best estimates of what would have happened in RF schools absent RF funding and are calculated by subtracting the impact estimates from the RF schools' actual mean values.

-A two-tailed test of significance was used, and where applicable, statistically significant findings at the p ≤05 level are indicated by *.
+A two-tailed test of significance was used; statistically significant findings at the p≤.05 level are indicated by *.